132nd-vWing/ATRM_Brief/Pages/R6_ESCORT_TASK.md

 # Range 6 Escort Tasking

 ## Scenario
 Range 6 is a contested area.
-A friendly FOB (T6.2 Weapon storage) is running out of supplies, and a resupply convoy are beeing prepared to aid with additional supplies.
+A friendly FOB (T6.2 Weapon storage) is running out of supplies, and a resupply convoy are beeing prepared to aid with additional supplies.<br>
-Friendly convoy is located at Main Supply Base(MSB) (Navpoint R6.MSB) (N23 59.945 E055 34.358).
+Friendly convoy is located at Main Supply Base(MSB) (Navpoint R6.MSB) (N23 59.945 E055 34.358).<br>
-Friendly convoy consist of 3x HUMWVEE and 4x M818 Transport trucks Due to uncertainty of enemy prescence, a escort mission is planned, and the convoy will not move outside MSB without escort.
+Friendly convoy consist of 3x HUMWVEE and 4x M818 Transport trucks<br>
+Due to uncertainty of enemy prescence, a escort mission is planned, and the convoy will not move outside MSB without escort.<br>
 Convoy will stop within the built-up area in the southern part of the range (IVO N23 52.900 E055 23.600) to unload supplies to allied forces.
-Planned stop 3-5 minutes.
+Planned stop 3-5 minutes. <br>
-Extra care to be taken while convoy is static as they are exposed in urban area.
+Extra care to be taken while convoy is static as they are exposed in urban area.<br>

 #### Intelligence
-Intelligence reports indicate that parts of a enemy Motorized BN have arrived into the area In addition, intelligence reports have recently indicated that the enemy is planning to use VBIED's to strike friendly convoys moving outside the MSB.
+Intelligence reports indicate that parts of a enemy Motorized BN have arrived into the area<br>
+In addition, intelligence reports have recently indicated that the enemy is planning to use VBIED's to strike friendly convoys moving outside the MSB. <br>

 [Red Force Doctrine](/ATRM_Brief/Pages/R6_ESCORT_TASK.html)